Saee Pangarkar

 Health icon, disabled.
 A red heart with a cardiac rhythm running through it.

-Developing and Testing a Clinically Translatable Method to Rapidly Assess and Monitor Local Cerebral Blood Flow Real-time Using EIS Measure by a Four-electrode System in the Motor Cortex of the Sprague-Dawley mice
+Developing and Testing a Clinically Translatable Method to Rapidly Assess Local Cerebral Blood Flow in Real Time

 Mentor: